 In Experiment 2 we tested for specific hemiparasite-host interactions by measuring reproductive success of six populations from four divergent species of Euphrasia in a common garden using a suite of hosts from different habitats (see Methods; Supplementary Tables 6,7).
 After taking into account differences between Euphrasia species and populations in their reproductive output (χ2 = 4.4, df=6, P=<0.001; Supplementary Table 8), there was evidence for both consistent host driven differences in parasite performance, and specific parasite-host interactions (Figure 3).
 Host species accounted for most of the variation in reproductive nodes at the end of the season (26%; χ2 = 15.6, df=1, P <0.001), followed by host interacting with Euphrasia species (12.3%; χ2 = 27.1, df=1, P <0.001; Supplementary Figure 3).
 Euphrasia species tended to react similarly to a given host, with a 0.76 (0.37-0.93 CI) correlation in reproductive output when two hosts are picked at random.
 By investigating model best linear unbiased predictors (BLUPs), differences in host effect are driven by L. corniculatus, the speedwell Veronica chamaedrys, and sea plantain Plantago maritima, each of which have antagonistic interactions with different Euphrasia species.
 Moreover, two divergent species of Euphrasia from the same geographic location, diploid E. vigursii and tetraploid E. tetraquetra, show similar responses to the same set of hosts, with no significant interactions detected in these two species (Supplementary Figure 4; χ2 = 0.22, df=1, P=0.64).
 Although the dominant signal is that of conservatism of performance across Euphrasia species on the same host, parasite-host interactions explain a significant proportion of the variation in Euphrasia performance.

-This is the first comprehensive study of hemiparasitic plant performance throughout their life, across many different host species, analysed in a rigorous phylogenetic context.
+This is the first comprehensive study of hemiparasitic plant performance throughout their life, across many different host species, analysed in a rigorous phylogenetic context of host relationships.
 Our results support the emerging view that host functional group is not a good predictor of parasitic plant performance [9, 17].
 The importance of life history is most notable when investigating the temporal effects of host plants on parasite performance, and this shift in temporal effects initiated by host life history may be significant in natural communities [25].
 Host quality also has a phylogenetic signal, with Euphrasia similarity in performance being correlated with the closeness of relationship of host species.
 This phylogenetic signal may be correlated with multiple host attributes contributing to the host phenotype, such as host defences [13], root characteristics [26], and uptake of secondary compounds [27], as well as post-establishment competitive interactions determined by virulence-resistance trade-offs [28].
 These factors point to Euphrasia being true generalists able to benefit from plants throughout the vascular plant phylogeny, but only gaining major benefit from a minor subset of taxa.

 Our finding that hosts beneficial to one Euphrasia species are generally beneficial across all Euphrasia species studied reveals conserved parasite-host interactions.
 While conservation of host specificity is expected in related parasite species [29], we do find significant parasite-host interactions and species-specific responses to some hosts, suggesting weak differential host adaptation.
 Host species are spatially heterogenous in their distribution and vary in abundance by habitat and geographic area, creating conditions that may allow local host adaptation.
 The low migration rate between Euphrasia populations, particularly in small flowered selfing taxa [30], may cause differentiation and promote local adaptation.
 While the drivers and tempo of local host adaptation are not fully understood, further investigations with dense host sampling will shed light on the nature of these interactions, and reveal if they should be considered in conservation translocations.